Nourbaganne/WeatherApp-Mobile-Dev-/README.md

 ## Dependencies

 - [OpenWeatherMap API](https://openweathermap.org/api): Obtain your API key and replace the placeholder in the code with your own key.

-## Contribution

-Feel free to contribute by reporting issues, suggesting improvements, or adding new features.
-Your collaboration is valuable to enhance the WeatherApp.

-Let the WeatherApp be your go-to companion for staying informed about the weather! ☀️🌦️🌧️